iconify/website/docs/usage/css/tailwind/options.md

 - `[prop]prefix`, `[type]string` - prefix for dynamic class names.
 - `[prop]overrideOnly`, `[type]boolean` - if enabled, removes duplicate CSS.
-- `[prop]iconSets` - icon sets, can be used for location of icon sets or custom icon sets.
+- `[prop]iconSets` - icon sets object, can be used for location of icon sets or custom icon sets.

 ### prefix